nicklalone/nicklalone.github.io/_posts/2025-12-14-IAEMvision_talk.md

 In the next 7 minutes, there will be thousands, if not 10s of thousands of cyberattacks in the US and the rate is increasing.

 If that doesn't scare you, replace the word cyberattack with tornado.
+---
+An update from this is that I ended up writing a case study of the hack in [Oldsmar (which probably wasn't a hack in the end)](https://www.dropbox.com/scl/fi/6hxr7k4mnpk5xq5s9f4k4/LaLone-Oldsmar.pdf?rlkey=d0gjfq2i3w2120ffb09j7px0g&dl=0) and what's more interesting is the recent discussion of this hack [where a plant employee made an error and blamed it on hackers resulting in a massive technology overhaul not really related to the Industrial Control System](https://industrialcyber.co/utilities-energy-power-water-waste/oldsmar-water-treatment-plant-incident-allegedly-caused-by-human-error-not-remote-access-cybersecurity-breach/).

+The most fascinating part of the hack that wasn't a hack is that everything in the case study is true even if the hack isn't real because the vulnerabilities were just sitting there in the clear.

+I think a lot about this talk every day as it marks a significant shift from being in academia to wanting to do good action-based work outside of academia and writing as a hobby.